ku-dml/mol-infer/HPS/README.md

 1. Module 4
    - Generating Recombination Solutions (Section 6.2)
 1. Instances for the paper
-   - Orginal data sets
+   - Orginal data sets used in the paper
-   - Instance files used for Table 2, 3&4, 5, respectively
+   - Instance files used for Tables 2, 3&4, 5, respectively

 Please refer each folder for detailed descriptions.